 You need to Identify any food intolerances and remove them from your diet to reduce inflammation.

 Treat any infections with antimicrobial herbs or supplements.

 Include a high dose multi-species probiotics or include fermented foods like kefir, kim chi, sauerkraut into your diet.

 Add glutamine rich foods to your diet- rich sources from fish and meat, cottage cheese, yoghurt, milk, raw spinach, cabbage and parsley to heal the gut lining.

 If you would like more information or you would like some extra help putting this into action.
-Call me for a complimentary 15 minute chat on 0412 724 707.
+Call me for a complimentary 15 minute GUT HEALTH ASSESSMENT on 0412 724 707.